Last Updated on July 19, 2023 by Cindy Bekesi

 ~ Brian F. Martin, Founder of Childhood Domestic Violence Association

 Additionally, research shows children see 90% of the violence that occurs and its profound impact often lingers long after they’ve left their childhood homes.
 The statistics connecting child abuse, domestic violence and CDV show how critical it is to understand what CDV is.
-Understanding CDV enables the complexities of DV to also be better understood.
+Understanding CDV enables us to better understand the complexities of DV.

 How to Stop Domestic Violence (DV)